Freddie Mercury teeth story and modern cosmetic dentistry options

 The Forensic Bit

 • Function first: Crowding and forward teeth can stress chewing, speech, and joints.
-Good plans protect function and esthetics together.
+Good plans protect function and aesthetics together.

 Myth Audit: Three Claims, Three Verdicts